A Dallas Cowboys football blog

 After playing right tackle his rookie year, Tyron Smith moved to left tackle and has been one of the best at his position in his eight year career.
 Smith has been selected as a First Team All-Pro twice and has made the Pro Bowl each of the last six years.

-Despite injuries, he's been an anchor on the left side of the both in the run and the pass game.
+Despite injuries, he’s been an anchor on the left side of the offensive line both in the run and the pass game.
 HIs athleticism, strength, and skill have been a perfect blend as the Dallas Cowboys transitioned to running the ball more than they did early in his career.

 2012 – Tyrone Crawford, Defensive Line, 3rd Round, 81st Overall